PI-UniA/FSRDigitalTwin3D/README.md

 ## Contributing

 We are always happy about contributions!
-Feel free suggest improvements or highlight mistakes in GitHub's issues section.
+Feel free to suggest improvements or highlight mistakes in GitHub's issues section.

 **Note**: This project is maintained by the [Chair of Digital Manufacturing](https://www.uni-augsburg.de/de/fakultaet/fai/informatik/prof/pi/) of the University of Augsburg.